 Birmingham was definitely a change of pace.
 There isn’t a Starbucks on every corner.
 Not even a 7/11.
 Not one.
 In the entire city of Birmingham.
 But they did just open a cat cafe here.

 It’s been a quiet 10 days, but that’s probably what I needed before heading to New Orleans for a week.
-This was my final house and cat sit on the trip.
-I’d never thought about going to Birmingham.
-Or anywhere in Alabama.
-But Vero and Clint’s TrustedHousesitters ad changed my mind.
+I’d never thought about going to Birmingham, or anywhere in Alabama, but Vero and Clint’s TrustedHousesitters ad changed my mind.

-I was looking after Zoey, the one-eyed rescue cat, in the quirkiest of homes.
-The home belongs to a Belgian artist, Vero, and her handyman husband, Clint.
-And their house’s located in Avondale.
+I was looking after Zoey, the one-eyed cat, in the quirkiest of homes.
+The home belongs to a Belgian artist, Vero, and her handyman husband, Clint, and is located in Avondale.
 Avondale’s about 3km from downtown Birmingham.
 And like most inner-city neighbourhoods, Avondale’s now a gentrified, much sought after place to live.

 Vero and Clint’s house’s filled with what I assume is art from all over the world.
 As well as Vero’s own.
 Vero used to own and run Naked Art Gallery, in the city’s Forest Park neighbourhood, but she closed it earlier this year.
 The internet tells me it was open for more than 20 years.
 Vero and Client are well travelled, and they’re not the kind of people you think of when you think about Alabama.
-They’re pretty well known around Birmingham, too.
-Their house looks like any other on their quiet street.
-But with a few more plants out front.
-You’d never guess what kind of craziness lies behind the dark blue front door.
+Their house looks like any other, but you’d never guess what kind of good craziness lies behind the dark blue front door.